codeaprendiz/learn_devops/cloud/aws/task-000-aws-professional-exam-theory/iam.md

 - If you create a mobile or web-based app that accesses AWS resources, the app needs security credentials in order to make programmatic requests to AWS.
 - For most mobile application scenarios, we recommend that you use Amazon Cognito.

-### Federating users of a mobile or web-based app with Amazon Cognito

 - for more advanced scenarios, you can work directly with a third-party service like Login with Amazon, Facebook, Google, or any IdP that is compatible with OpenID Connect (OIDC).

 ### Federating users with SAML 2.0